Announcing Spree Commerce 5.4: A Complete Open Source eCommerce Stack

 One-command scaffolding.
 A single CLI command sets up a configured project with the storefront, backend, and optional Docker deployment.
 The wizard asks what you need and generates the right setup.
 Optionally, start with sample data that includes products, multiple markets, and multi-currency pricing so you can see a working multi-market store from the first run.

 Agents-native development.
 When you scaffold a new project, Spree Commerce generates AI agent documentation (AGENTS.md) and bundles complete offline documentation in markdown format.
 Open the project in your AI coding assistant and it understands the API-first architecture immediately.
-This is about developer productivity: your AI pair programmer knows the codebase before you write a single line.
+Your AI pair programmer knows the codebase before you write a single line.

 Deploy anywhere.
 Multi-architecture container images (ARM and x86) published via GitHub Container Registry mean your development environment matches your production servers without configuration.
 Any cloud, any Kubernetes cluster, any local machine with Docker.